Thermal Ionization for Short-Range Potentials: Introduction

 In \cite{merkli1} an abstract representation of a Hamiltonian diagonalized with respect to its energy with a single negative eigenvalue was considered.
 For the proof certain regularity assumptions of the interaction with respect to the energy were imposed.
 However, it is not so clear how these assumptions translate to a more concrete setting.
 The reference \cite{merkli2} on the other hand covers the case of a Schrödinger operator with a long-range potential but with only finitely many modes coupled via the interaction.
 Moreover, only a compact interval away from zero of the continuous spectrum was coupled.

 The purpose of this paper is to transfer the results of \cite{merkli1,merkli2} to a more specific model of a Schrödinger operator with a compactly supported potential with finitely many eigenvalues.
 We consider a typical coupling term and we have to impose a spatial cutoff.
 However, we do not need any restrictions with respect to the coupling to the continuous subspace of the atomic operator as in \cite{merkli2}.
-Moreover, in contrast to \cite{merkli1,merkli2} our result is uniform in the temperature by considering an approximation of the so-called level shift operator.
-For the proof we use the same commutator on the space of the bosonic field as in \cite{jakpillet3,merkli1, merkli2}, and we also reuse the original virial theorem of \cite{merkli1,merkli2}.
+Moreover, in contrast to \cite{merkli1,merkli2} our result holds uniformly for bounded positive temperatures.
+This is achieved by considering a finite approximation of the so-called level shift operator.
+For the proof we use the same commutator on the space of the bosonic field as in \cite{jakpillet3,merkli1,merkli2}, and we also reuse the original virial theorem of \cite{merkli1,merkli2}.
 On the other hand we work with a different commutator on the atomic space, namely the generator of dilations in the space of scattering functions.

 The organization of the paper is as follows.
 In \Autoref{sec:model} we introduce the model and define the Liouvillian.
 In addition, we state the precise form of our main result in \thref{th:main} and all the necessary assumptions.
 We also give a more detailed outline of the proof in \Autoref{sec:overview proof}. \Autoref{sec:abstract virial} recalls the abstract virial theorem of \cite{merkli1,merkli2} and some related technical methods.
-Then, we verify the requirements of the abstract virial theorem in our setting in \Autoref{section:verification}.
+Then we verify the requirements of the abstract virial theorem in our setting in \Autoref{section:verification}.
 We repeat the definition of scattering states (\Autoref{sec:scattering}) and use those for the concrete choice of the commutators.
 The major difficulty here is to check that the commutators with the interaction terms are bounded.
-This requires some bounds with respect to the scattering functions and is elaborated in \Autoref{sec:estimates scattering}.
+This requires bounds which involve the scattering functions and is elaborated in \Autoref{sec:estimates scattering}.
 The application of the virial theorem then yields a concrete version -- \thref{th:result virial}.
 This is the first key element for the proof of the main theorem.
 The second one is the actual proof that the commutator together with some auxiliary term is positive.
 This and the concluding proof of \thref{th:main} at the end can be found in \Autoref{sec:positivity}.